Genera of non-algebraic leaves of polynomial foliations of $\mathbb C^2$: Preliminaries

 \subsection{Intersections with lines}

-We shall need to prove that a generic leaf of a generic foliation from $\mathcal{A}_n^{sym}$ or $\mathcal{B}_n^{sym}$ intersects the line $x=0$ in infinitely many points.
+In the proof of \autoref{infinite.genus} in \autoref{sec:inf-genus}, we shall need to prove that a generic leaf of a generic foliation from ${\mathcal A}_n^{sym}$ or ${\mathcal B}_n^{sym}$ intersects the line $y=0$ in infinitely many points.
 The proof will be based on the following two statements.
-First, we use theorem due to Jouanolou to estimate the number of algebraic leaves. \begin{theorem}\phantomsection \DUsubtitle[topic]{\cite{J79}}
+First, we use a theorem due to Jouanolou to estimate the number of algebraic leaves.